-Friends and family came to St. Agnes Church in Clark to say goodbye to Marine Cpl.
+Friends and family came to to say goodbye to Marine Cpl.
 Kevin Reinhard this morning.
 But those who knew Reinhard were outnumbered by those who didn't, yet felt compelled to pay respect to the fallen soldier.

-Reinhard, 25, was among six who died last week in a helicopter crash in Afghanistan.
+Reinhard, 25, was among six who in Afghanistan.
 He was a lifelong Colonia resident and had almost completed his second tour of duty when he was killed.

 Madison Hill Road and the lawn in front of the church were filled with police from nearly every town in the county, the Clark and Colonia fire departments, bagpipers from across the state, students from St. Joseph's High School in Metuchen (where Reinhard graduated in 2005), supportive residents and nearly 100 motorcyclists organized by the Patriot Guard, a riders club that attends funerals of soldiers, firefighters and police, but only after being invited by family members.